leeweiming3/tp/docs/UserGuide.md

 ### Delete a candidate: `delete`

-Deletes an existing candidate from the list.
+Deletes an existing candidate from the candidate list.

 You can delete any candidates in the displayed list at the specified **INDEX**.
 Here, **INDEX** refers to the index number of candidates shown in the displayed candidate list.
 The candidate index **must be** within the range from ***1*** to ***n***, where ***n*** represents the **number of candidates** in the database.